Pittsburgh Steelers vs. Detroit Lions NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Pittsburgh has combined with its opponents to score more than 42.5 points in five of eight games this season.
+- Pittsburgh has combined with its opponents to put up more than 42.5 points in five of eight games this season.

-- Detroit has combined with its opponents to score more than 42.5 points in six of nine games this season.

-- The combined points per game average of the two teams, 36.9, is 5.6 points fewer than Sunday's over/under.
+- Sunday's over/under is 5.6 points higher than the combined 36.9 PPG average of the two teams.

-- This contest's over/under is 9.1 points under the 51.6 these two squads combine to give up per game in 2020.
+- This contest's total is 9.1 points under the 51.6 these two squads combine to give up per game in 2020.

-- The 42.5-point over/under for this game is 5.3 points below the 47.8 points per game average total in Lions games this season.
+- The 42.5-point total for this game is 5.3 points below the 47.8 points per game average total in Lions games this season.

 Steelers stats and trends

-- Pittsburgh has played eight games, with three wins against the spread.
+- In Pittsburgh's eight games this season, it has three wins against the spread.

-- Pittsburgh has eclipsed the over/under in 37.5% of its opportunities this year (three times over eight games with a set point total).

 - This year, the Steelers have turned the ball over eight times, one more than the Lions' takeaways (7).